Michaelangel007/fuck_you_keurig_2.0/README.md

 3. Make a "shim" with a [X-ACTO hobby knife](https://www.google.com/search?q=X-Acto+hobby+knife&tbm=isch) by cutting off everything "above" the plastic O-ring.
 4. Cut a hole/square in the middle.

-Since a picture is worth a thousand words ...
+Since a picture is worth a thousand words (when you are trying to waste space) ...

 ![Shim Top](2_solution_shim_top.jpg?raw=true)

 ![Shim Bottom](3_solution_shim_bot.jpg?raw=true)

 ### === Shim Installation ===